CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - IF-AMOUNT-BIGGER: Test if the msg.value is bigger than the amount defined in the rule

-## What if ...

-In this section, we'll learn more about the different

-### ... what if a rule fails

-MAD rules use conditions to achieve a dynamic behaviour.
-The user can create them freely by combining a series of instructions.
-If for any reason a rule execution fails, the smart contract execution is reverted and the msg.value is returned to the sender, minus the cost of the smart contracts code executed so far by the Ethereum VM.
+## How does it work?

-## Upgrade the instructions set
+## &#11014; Upgrading the instructions set [VIDEO](XXX)

-MAD architecture was designed with upgradable in mind.
+MAD architecture was designed with upgradability in mind.
 The main challenge in this situation is to make sure that an upgrade does not lead to a client data loss.
+In other words, after extending the instruction set or correcting a bug in the `Interpreter.sol` or `InstructionsProvider.sol` contracts, the deals as well as the Escrow balance should remain unchanged.
+This is done without having to migrate any data.
 More information on this subject can be found in the file [design_pattern_decisions.md](https://github.com/CodeFrite/blockchain-developer-bootcamp-final-project/blob/main/design_pattern_decisions.md)

+In order to facilitate the upgrade process, along with the main Truffle deployment script, 2 additional scripts are available.

+### &#11014; Minor Upgrade

+### &#11014; Major Upgrade

 ## Metamask